Momentum IndicatorTrend Following

 Bearish Signal Line Crossover

-When the MACD line crosses below the signal line, downward momentum is building.
-Consider this a sell signal, particularly when it happens above the zero line.
+When the MACD line falls below the signal line, it usually signals that bearish momentum is starting to increase.
+Traders often treat this as a potential sell signal, especially when the crossover happens above the zero line, as it may indicate the beginning of a downward move.

 Zero Line Crossover